vsajip/pagesign/docs/index.rst

 Signatures are always stored 'detached', i.e. in separate files from what they are signing.

-Note that although encryption and decryption can be performed in memory, there is no analoguous in-memory API for signing and verification, because `minisign` only signs and verifies signature files against source files and identities.
+.. note:: Although encryption and decryption can be performed in memory, there is no analoguous in-memory API for signing and verification, because `minisign` only signs and verifies signature files against source files and identities.

 .. index:: Signing

 Signing
 -------

-To sign a message, use the `sign()` function:
+To sign some data, use the `sign()` function:

 .. function:: sign(path: str, identity: str, outpath: Optional[str] = None) -> str